Opportunity and Risk Management

 In deriving net loss from gross loss we take account of all measures to contain loss.
 In the event, provisions and valuation allowances reduce the amount of loss, which is noted in the risk documentation.

-For the Salzgitter Group, we regard entailing a loss of at least € 25 million and categorized as “likely” or “very likely” in terms of their probability of occurrence as significant.
+For the Salzgitter Group, we regard risks entailing a loss of at least € 25 million and categorized as “likely” or “very likely” in terms of their probability of occurrence as significant and quantify them.
 For reasons of caution, we also include risks that are “rather unlikely” in these considerations.

 Dealing with risk